Overview

 Harmonic Traditions as Odd Talents

-Each Harmonic Tradition functions as an Odd Talent per AX.C.04.
-The rules governing Odd Talents apply in full:
+Each Harmonic Tradition functions as an Odd Talent per AX.C.04.05.
+The rules governing Odd Talents apply as follows:

 - A Harmonic Tradition is not bound to a specific Attribute.
 Each Tradition has a Default Attribute reflecting its most common expression, but a player may choose any Attribute at character creation to govern their Tradition, representing an unusual method of power expression.